 MT: Do you have any advice or tips for aspiring travellers?

 S: Just go for it!
-Travel is super important, I think it builds resilience, empathy and it also helps you to focus on the here and now.
+Travel is super important, I think it builds resilience and empathy and it also helps you to focus on the here and now.
 Forget endlessly instagramming and documenting everything you do.
 Escape from your life for a few days or weeks and fully immerse yourself.

 MT: What are the challenges of travelling solo?